gem/oq-engine/doc/faq-hazard.md

 `coordinate_bin_width=0.1` to `coordinate_bin_width=1.0` the size of your disaggregation matrix will be reduced by 100 times.

-### How can I compute mean disaggregation outputs?

-If a calculation has more than one realization, the user can set in the job.ini file the parameter `rlz_index` to specify which subset of the realizations should be considered when computing the disaggregation outputs (if `rlz_index` is not specified only the realization producing the hazard curve closest to the mean curve will be considered).
-The full set of realizations can be specified as well.
-Then, when exporting the outputs in CSV format, there will be a column for each realization, with names like `poe0, poe1, ...`  for each realization listed in `rlz_index`.
-From that the user can compute the mean values manually, for instance by reading the CSV with pandas.
-Exporting many realizations together captures the full variability of the disaggregation results, that would be lost by exporting only the means.

-NB: it is very common for hazard models to have thousands/millions/billions of realizations; in that case the user is expected to *reduce* the logic tree to a manageable number of realizations before performing the disaggregation.

 ## event based calculations

 ### What is the relation between sources, ruptures, events and realizations?